History of medieval Tunisia: Religion and culture

-The Muslim philosophers Ibn Tufayl (Abubacer to the Latins) of Granada (died 1185), and Ibn Rushd (Averroës) of Córdoba (1126–1198), who was also appointed a Maliki judge, were dignitaries known to the Almohad court, whose capital became fixed at Marrakech.
+The Muslim philosophers Ibn Tufayl (Abubacer to the Latins) of Granada (died 1185), and Ibn Rushd (Averroës) of Córdoba (1126–1198), who was also appointed a Maliki judge, were dignitaries known to the Almohad court, whose capital became fixed at Marrakesh.
 The Sufi master theologian Ibn 'Arabi was born in Murcia in 1165.
 Under the Almohads architecture flourished, the Giralda being built in Seville and the pointed arch being introduced.

 "There is no better indication of the importance of the Almohad empire than the fascination it has exerted on all subsequent rulers in the Magrib."
 It was an empire Berber in its inspiration, and whose imperial fortunes were under the direction of Berber leaders.
 The unitarian Almohads had gradually modified the original ambition of strictly implementing their founder's designs; in this way the Almohads were similar to the preceding Almoravids (also Berber).
 Yet their movement probably worked to deepen the religious awareness of the Muslim people across the Maghrib.
 Nonetheless, it could not suppress other traditions and teachings, and alternative expressions of Islam, including the popular cult of saints, the sufis, as well as the Maliki jurists, survived.

 The Almohad empire (like its predecessor the Almoravid) eventually weakened and dissolved.
 Except for the Muslim Kingdom of Granada, Spain was lost.
 In Morocco, the Almohads were to be followed by the Merinids; in Ifriqiya (Tunisia), by the Hafsids (who claimed to be the heirs of the unitarian Almohads).